Especially when OTHER people are managing your accounts.

 4. Consult your team.

 Whether your employees help out with social media or not, they should be included in the process.
-They may have ideas about your business that you haven’t thought of and their input will be invaluable.
+They may have ideas about your business that you haven’t thought of and their input could be valuable.

 By involving your team in the development of a social media policy, they are much more likely to embrace it and take ownership of it.